rjojjr/torch-tuner/README.md

 ```

 **NOTE** - If the installer script fails with OS level python dependency errors, and you are using Debian Linux,
 try running the script with the `--install-apt-deps` flag.
-Otherwise, install the missing OS packages(python3, pip and python3-venv) and run the installer again.
+Otherwise, install the missing OS packages(python3, pip and python3-venv)
+and run the torch-tuner CLI installer script again.

 ##### Updating Torch Tuner CLI

-You can update the CLI at anytime by running the installer script again.
+You can update the installed torch-tuner CLI instance at anytime by running the torch-tuner installer script again.

 ##### Uninstall Torch Tuner CLI